LucasBraida/LovePortal/README.md

 # BuildSpaceTutorials
-Repository for the projects in buildspaces' tutorials
+Repository for the projects in buildspaces' tutorials.

+Each project represents represents a reinterpretation of the projects including new features and solutions.